launchableinc/cli/cli-reference.md

 This command tells Launchable that you are about to begin testing a build that was been recorded earlier with the `record build` command.

-The command write out a sesssion ID into `~/config/launchable/session.json`.
-Following commands read session ID via the file.
+The command writes out a session ID to `~/config/launchable/session.json`.
+Subsequent commands read the session ID from this file.

 ### subset